patricklafrance/wmfnext-shell/README.md

 > **Note**
 >
-> As explained in the previous section "[isolate module failures](isole-module-failures)", by declaring a page as hoisted, the page will not be protected from failures anymore by the host application error boundary and could crash the application if an unmanaged error occurs.
+> As explained in the previous section [isolate module failures](isole-module-failures), by declaring a page as hoisted, the page will not be protected from failures anymore by the host application error boundary and could crash the application if an unmanaged error occurs.
 This is highly recommended that every hoisted page is assigned a React Router [errorElement](https://reactrouter.com/en/main/route/error-element) prop.

 To define a module page as hoisted, set the page definition `hoist` prop as `true` during registration.